Stape

 To help our clients make their tracking HIPPA compliant, Stape obtained a HIPPA certificate and provides a tool to anonymize or remove PHI and user identifiers from the requests before any analytics tools can access those data.

-1. Business Associate Agreement (BAA) Copy link to this section
+1. Business Associate Agreement (BAA)

 You must have a BAA with each vendor if you use third-party services in your tracking setup.
 This agreement ensures that the vendor will protect PHI to the standards set by HIPAA.